-Homework and study are essential if students are to complete VCE, VCE (VM) or VPC to the best of their ability.
+Homework and Home Study are essential if students are to complete VCE, VCE VM or VPC to the best of their ability.
 It aims to increase student understanding and retention of knowledge through encouraging ongoing, independent learning.

-In VCE students should find two and a half to three hours to complete homework and study each night.
-While the amount of homework set each night may vary, each student should allocate time to complete set tasks as well as study.
+In VCE students should find 45 mins for each 100 minute period they have had that day at school to complete Homework and Home Study each night.
+While the amount of Homework set each night may vary, each student should allocate time to complete set tasks as well as study.